hmcts/ops-runbooks/database/README.md

   ```cmd
   :wq!
   ```
-  If using `nano` then use its equivalent
+  If using `nano` then use it's equivalent
 * Once file is saved you could run the command passing the file as input to Postgres.
   ```cmd
   psql "sslmode=require host=${POSTGRES_HOST} dbname=${DB_NAME} user=${DB_USER}" -o DTSPO-2766-result.csv < DTSPO-2766-get-case-data.sql
   ```
+  _Here `DTSPO-2766-result.csv` is where I want the results saved and `DTSPO-2766-get-case-data.sql` is the file with provided sql query_
 * If no errors, you can `cat` the output file for a quick eye-balling 👀
   ```cmd
   cat <output-file>.csv